sundowndev/VulcanoPHP/docs/GetStarted.md

 #### then go to ```settings``` and change the default password.

+# Your CMS is now installed and ready!

-#### You can launch your localhost dev server
+You can now launch your localhost dev server
 ~~~
 php -S localhost:8000 -t ./public
 ~~~

-# Your DaimyoCMS is now setup and ready!
 See the [admin documentation](https://github.com/SundownDEV/DaimyoCMS/blob/master/docs/AdminPanel.md) to get started with the dashboard.

 # protips